 Let’s say you are on the business side.
 So, you want to “hire” someone for an occasional activity and provide them with such occasional income.
 You probably want to declare these expenses in your accounting and to apply deduction from your business income.
 In such case, your accountant will require a document proving that this was a one-off agreement.
 They will also require prove of the fact you actually paid for it.
 The easiest way to go about this is to sign a short contract of work (smlouva o dílo) with the person who you want to “hire”.
 Ideally, you’d also pay that person in cash and have them sign a petty cash form (výdajový pokladní doklad) for that amount.

 However, a less strict accountant will probably agree to process this even if you pay via bank transfer.
 As long as they can see the name of the recipient matches that in the contract, you are fine.
 Such expenses count as deductibles when you do your taxes in Czech Republic as a business.

-Weather you are going to claim these expenses with regards to income tax in Czech Republic or not, you can use this simple smlouva o dílo template which I used in the past.
+Whether you are going to claim these expenses with regards to income tax in Czech Republic or not, you can use this simple smlouva o dílo template.
+I used in the past and it worked just fine for me and the person who hired me for a one-off job.
 Download it below.
 It’s free.
 It provides a simple legal framework for your activities and shall keep the accountant happy.

 Like this article?
 Do you want me to continue writing more of this kind of breakdowns?
 Then consider supporting me by buying me a coffee.
 You can also join my group of professionals in Prague, to network and help me spread the word about this website. 😉 Thank you!

 Learn more about Czech taxes in English